Mik-TF/farmerbot-script/README.md

 ***

-Steps to Create the Files
+## Steps to Create the Files

-* Create a folder to store the script and files
+* Create a folder to store the script and the files
   * ```
     cd ~
     ```